BondingHealth/documentation/README.md

 [See below for details on what variables we plan to store.](#data-variables)

-Please see this [Analysis design](design/analysis.jpg) for details.
+Please download the [Analysis design](design/analysis.jpg) for details.

 ### Onboarding